All Hail to the Days (Drive the Cold Winter Away): Notable recordings

 Canadian folk artist Loreena McKennitt recorded the carol, titled "In Praise of Christmas", for her Christmas album To Drive the Cold Winter Away (1987).
 English folksinger Kate Rusby recorded the song under the title "Cold Winter" for her album The Frost Is All Over (2015).
 Rusby’s version included four of the traditional verses, which were sung to a tune that she composed.

 English folktronica artists Stick in the Wheel recorded the song as “Drive the Cold Winter Away” on their 2020 album Hold Fast.

 The music of the carol has also been arranged by Pascale Boquet and Martin Wheeler for the main soundtrack title of the movie Age of Uprising: The Legend of Michael Kohlhaas (2013) by French director Arnaud des Pallières.

+The song was also covered by 'Owain Phyfe and The New World Renaissance Band' in 1992, in their 'Live the Legend' album.